snowhork/rdiam/README.md

 go get -u github.com/snowhork/rdiam
 ```

-## Required
+## Requirement
 Redash version >= 7.0.0

 `rdiam` uses Redash internal API.
 With another version, `rdiam` may not work.

 ## Usage
 ### Setting
-In the beginning, you can interactively set your redash endpoint and your redash user API key as below.
+In first, you can interactively set your redash endpoint and your redash user API key as below.

 ```
 Enter you Redash endpoint (e.g. https://redash.yourdomain.com):